 If you are a driver in Massachusetts or anywhere for that matter, you know how complicated and confusing it can be to file a car accident claim, switch car insurance companies or simply add a person on to your policy.
 To help make things easier when dealing with your auto insurance company, we have listed some helpful tips for Massachusetts car insurance customers below.
 Understanding these items can not only save you a lot of time and money on your Massachusetts auto insurance, but it will also help you be better prepared in the event of a car accident.
+In the end, compare auto insurance to find the best rates.

 1. How your Massachusetts car insurance company determines your car's value after it has been declared a "total loss"